formicalab/azfw/README.md

-# useful things for Azure Firewall
+Useful things for Azure Firewall